noi-techpark/odh-docs/source/includes/access-odh.rst

 Accessing the Open Data Hub
 =============================

-.. versionchanged:: 2021.08 move `ODH Virtual Knowledge Graph` subsection from Dataset section
+There are lots of alternatives to access the |odh| and its data: interactive and non-interactive, using a browser or the command line.

-There are different modalities to access data that are provided by the Open Data Hub, that are listed here.
-Currently, data from the :strong:`Mobility` and :strong:`Tourism` domains can be accessed, both from the command line and using a browser.
-Non-interactive access using APIs is also available.
-Various dedicated tutorials are available in the :ref:`howto-list` section; while in section :ref:`getting-involved` you can find additional ways to interact with the data and the Open Data Hub team.
-The remainder of this section describes all the possibilities to access the Open Data Hub's datasets and their content.
+Various dedicated tutorials are available in the :ref:`howto-list` section to help you getting started, while in section :ref:`getting-involved` you can find additional ways to collaborate with the |odh| Team and use the data.

 Browser access